Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * SNS Access Policies (similar to S3 bucket policies)
   * Useful for cross-account access to SNS topics
   * Useful for allowing other services ( S3...) to write to an SNS topic

+#### Message Filtering

+* JSON policy used to filter messages sent to SNS topic’s subscriptions
+* If a subscription doesn’t have a filter policy, it receives every message

+### SQS vs SNS vs Kinesis

+* SQS:
+  * Consumer “pull data”
+  * Data is deleted aQer being consumed
+  * Can have as many workers (consumers) as we want
+  * No need to provision throughput
+  * Ordering guarantees only on FIFO queues
+  * Individual message delay capability
+* SNS:
+  * Push data to many subscribers
+  * Up to 12,500,000 subscribers
+  * Data is not persisted (lost if not delivered)
+  * Pub/Sub
+  * Up to 100,000 topics
+  * No need to provision throughput
+  * Integrates with SQS for fan- out architecture pattern
+  * FIFO capability for SQS FIFO
+* Kinesis:
+  * Standard: pull data(2 MB per shard)
+  * Enhanced-fan out: push data(2 MB per shard per consumer)
+  * Possibility to replay data
+  * Meant for real-time big data, analytics and ETL
+  * Ordering at the shard level
+  * Data expires after X days
+  * Provisioned mode or ondemand capacity mode

 ### Amazon MQ